UPPMAX/HPC-python/docs/day4/gpu.rst

 Numba is installed on some of the centers as a module (HPC2N, LUNARC, C3SE, and UPPMAX (only for Python 3.12.3, numba/0.60.0-foss-2024a), but not on NSC except in a very old version.
 Because of this we will use a virtual environment for NSC.

+.. admonition NOTE

-**NOTE**: PDC/Dardel has AMD GPUs and numba after version 0.53.1 only has compatibility with CUDA.
+   PDC/Dardel has AMD GPUs and numba after version 0.53.1 only has compatibility with CUDA.
 The numba 0.53.1 version is too old to work with anything else installed.

    Thus, no numba example for PDC.
 You can try and play around with the hip example (marked with hip in the name) in the Exercises/examples/programs folder.
 There is also an example batch scripts for GPUs on Dardel in the Exercises/examples/pdc folder, which you can try with.

    Note that you need to install ``hip-python`` in a virtual environment to get any of it to work.

 We are going to use the following program for testing on the machines (minus Dardel).
 It was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):